datacommonsorg/website/packages/client/README.md

 };
 ```

-`@datacommonsorg/client` can fetch data as CSV, JSON, or GeoJSON
+`@datacommonsorg/client` can fetch data as CSV, JSON, or GeoJSON.

 ### Get CSV data